Skip to main content

 Because of these factors, there can be no assurance that we will be able to achieve the aims of our overseas growth strategy.
 This may adversely affect our business growth prospects and results of operations.

-We depend in part on proprietary technology and our ability to obtain patents, licenses, trademarks and other forms of intellectual property rights covering our products, product design and manufacturing processes in Japan and other countries.
+We depend in part on proprietary technology and our ability to obtain patents, trademarks and other forms of intellectual property rights covering our products, product design, manufacturing processes and software-based services in Japan and other countries.
 The fact that we hold such intellectual property rights does not ensure that they will provide a competitive advantage to us.
 Various parties may challenge, invalidate or circumvent our patents, trademarks and other intellectual property rights.
 There can be no assurance that claims allowed on any future patents will be sufficiently broad to protect our technology.
 Effective patent, copyright and trade secret protection may be unavailable or limited in some of the markets in which we operate, and our trade secrets may be vulnerable to disclosure or misappropriation by employees, contractors and other persons.

 We design many of our products to include software or other intellectual property licenses from third parties.
 Competitors may not make their protected technology available to us, or may make it available to us only on unfavorable terms and conditions.
 There can be no assurance that we will be able to maintain a license for such intellectual property if obtained, for economic or other reasons, or that such intellectual property will give us the commercial advantages that we desire.